-- Respect the natural topography of the site, working with topography to the extent feasible. - Locate parking in areas with soils and drainage which are advantageous to parking area development.
-Avoid poorly drained or erodible soils or bedrock that would create construction challenges and expenses.
+- Respect the natural topography of the site, working with topography to the extent feasible. - Locate parking in areas with soils and drainage which are advantageous to parking area development and that avoid or minimize impacts to the natural setting, biological and cultural resources, etc. Avoid poorly drained or erodible soils or bedrock that would create construction challenges and expenses.
 Avoid slopes that exceed the soil type's maximum angle of repose to avoid erosion, typically a maximum of 3:1 run to rise ratio. - Minimize site impacts, overall grading footprint, large and/or steep cut and fill slopes, and unnatural post-construction topographic grading conditions.
 Strive for a net zero cut/fill where feasible. - Integrate grading into the native landscape character and topography.
-Final grading shall exhibit a naturalized condition, able to be restored to the preconstruction landscape condition. - Where appropriate (e.g., annual grasslands) consider expanding the envelope of the topographic grading limits to re-naturalize the parking area grading back into the native topography and then restore the landscape.
+Final grading shall exhibit a naturalized condition, able to be restored to the preconstruction landscape condition.

+Where appropriate (e.g., annual grasslands) consider expanding the envelope of the topographic grading limits to re-naturalize the parking area grading back into the native topography and then restore the

 - Avoid large and/or tall retaining walls or rockeries.
-Where necessary, consider terracing and breaking up the linear distance of walls into smaller more organic retaining structures. - Avoid unnatural grading measures which highlight an engineered approach.
+Where necessary, consider terracing and breaking up the linear distance of walls into smaller more organic retaining structures.
+Where terracing is necessary, use natural rock or materials consistent with the site's current or prior uses. - Avoid unnatural grading measures which highlight an engineered approach.
 Steep cut and fill slopes are problematic sites for restoration.
 Abrupt, awkward, and isolated "berms" of soil look unnatural in the landscape and should be avoided.
-Vary the shape and height of berms to achieve a more naturalistic look. - When large cuts and fills are unavoidable, utilize walls (rustic board-formed concrete or stone), boulder outcrops, timbers, and placed logs to blend grading into the native undisturbed site condition. - Where a significant grade change occurs, consider grading the parking into discrete terraces with native landscape or natural feature buffers between the terraces taking up the change in elevation. - Grading should seek to minimize the project footprint while minimizing visual and environmental impacts.
-Where the cut and fill required to achieve a naturalistic form is large, consider reassessing site location feasibility.
+Vary the shape and height of berms to achieve a more naturalistic look.

-Create naturalistic berm forms to integrate with the surrounding landscape.
+9. Create naturalistic berm forms to integrate with the surrounding landscape.